alexlrobertson/angular-styleguide/README.md

   - Only use `$watch` with caution (as noted above), but, when necessary, place it above function definitions and below the bindable members at the top of the controller.

     *Why?*: Similar to `init()` functions, `$watch` is an immediate action the controller is taking.
 Placing it at the top of the controller makes it instantly identifiable.

+  - Use factories/services where they make sense.
+Ignore the fact that the original style-guide says to always use factories.
+[Discussion](https://github.com/UptakeTech/rail-webclient/issues/10)
+  >> I just hate when Angular takes names like Controllers, Factories and replace it with their interpretation, a factory we see in Angular is nowhere near what a real FACTORY should do, same goes for the controller :).
+  >> I'd go with using Classes as services (angular.service approach).
+  >> And use factories in moderation but for what they're actually ment, like creating other objects.

 **[Back to top](#table-of-contents)**